Key Findings of 2004 Online Dating Survey

 What about Ethnicity / Race?

-A sad state of affairs is that the ethnicity or race profile of the online dating users in South Africa is diametrically opposite to population of the country.
-About 78% are Caucasian/white, followed by 11.4% African/black, 5.6% Coloured and 3.7% of Indian decent.
-This is not an issue that can be addressed over night, but it is related to the imbalances caused by the history of South Africa.
+A sad state of affairs is that the ethnicity or race profile of the online dating users in South Africa is diametrically opposite to the population of the country.
+About 78% are Caucasian/white, followed by 11.4% African/black, 5.6% Coloured and 3.7% of Indian descent.
+This is not an issue that can be addressed overnight, but it is related to the imbalances caused by the history of South Africa.
 The systematic exclusion of non-white races has led to the digital divide we have today.
-Other factors such as cultural prejudices also play a small role in the big discrepancy between the ethnic race groups that do online dating in South Africa.
+Other factors, such as cultural prejudice, also play a small role in the big discrepancy between the ethnic race groups that do online dating in South Africa.

 What about Relationships?

-Although most of the people that do online dating are single (45%), perhaps a not to shocking figure is that the amount of divorcees are the second largest group (22.5%), followed by people actually dating (16.6%) and married (7.4%).
-Now it is even more interesting that there are 3.7 times more married men then women that are doing online dating.
-Either these men are blatantly cheating or they are extremely bored in their current relationships.
-We previously mentioned 1.5 times more women (13.6%) then men (8.9%) are divorced.
+Although most of the people who do online dating are single (45%), perhaps not too shocking a figure is that the number of divorcees is the second largest group (22.5%), followed by people dating (16.6%) and married (7.4%).
+Now it is even more interesting that there are 3.7 times more married men than women who are doing online dating.
+Either these men are blatantly cheating, or they are extremely bored in their current relationships.
+We previously mentioned that 1.5 times more women (13.6%) than men (8.9%) are divorced.
 This has contributed to older women considering online dating as a viable alternative to the usual club/bar scene.